msfttimmac/MyPowerBIPowerShellSamples/README.md

 # MyPowerBIPowerShellSamples
 Using the Get-PowerBIWorkspace PowerShell cmdlet to aquire information from workspaces.

+**Disclaimer Note**
-All scripts found here are illustrations.
-There is a possibility that it will work, but you may have to make changes to adhere to your business rules and needs.
+All scripts found here are illustrations and have been based on my labs.
+The overall concept of the script should work for you; however, you will most likely have to make small changes to adhere to the business rules for your specific business need.
+**Disclaimer Note**

 ## Datasets_GetDataset_DataSource_GWInfo
 **Script**: https://github.com/msfttimmac/MyPowerBIPowerShellSamples/blob/master/Datasets_GetDataset_DataSource_GWInfo